Fasting the Right Way: The 3 Phases to Success

 • more stable bowel function

-• relief of chronic complaints
+• Relief of chronic conditions

-• relief of intervertebral discs and joints
+• Relief for intervertebral discs and joints

-fasting phases
+Fasting phases

-3. build-up phase or breaking of the fast
+3. Rebuilding phase or breaking the fast

 Relief phase: gradual transition